SQE Assessment Regulations

 Following a first stage appeal a candidate may make a final appeal on the following ground only:

-the decision of the Adjudicator, or the manner in which that decision was reached involved material irregularity and/or was manifestly unreasonable and/or irrational.
+the decision of the First Appeal Panel, or the manner in which that decision was reached involved material irregularity and/or was manifestly unreasonable and/or irrational.

 A candidate who wishes to make a first stage or a final appeal must do so in writing via the appropriate form in accordance with the SQE Appeals Policy.